bmatsuo/Skyrim-Alchemy/README.markdown

 To see the effects of a two-ingredient potion, say Deathbell + River Betty

-    sqlite> SELECT Effect FROM PairEffect WHERE Ingredient1 = "Deathbell" AND Ingredient2 = "River Betty";
+    sqlite> SELECT Effect FROM PairEffects WHERE Ingredient1 = "Deathbell" AND Ingredient2 = "River Betty";
     Damage Health
     Slow
     sqlite>